 As we mentioned above, although dental implants are a popular and highly successful solution to the problems with the function and appearance of your teeth, getting them does require a commitment to some extensive dental work.
 This is because implants are made of multiple components.
 With that said, several individual processes must happen, in addition to a comprehensive consultation, an examination, and in some cases, imaging appointments.

-These titanium posts are permanent, and over time they fuse to your jaw bone, creating the ultra-secure foundation of your new smile.
-You will be fitted with temporary crowns at this
+These titanium posts are permanent, and over time they fuse to your jawbone, creating the ultra-secure foundation of your new smile.
+You will be fitted with temporary crowns at this appointment, and will need to return several months later to have the final, color-matched crowns fitted and finish your dental implant procedure.

 Other reasons for using sedation for dental implants